 PBCA partners with the Palm Beach County School District to provide services through their Title I Program and Exceptional Students Program.
 Please ask the school for more information regarding these programs.

 *Please note that services provided by PBCA and the school district are considered supportive in nature.
 PBCA does not currently provide additional support for students who would not otherwise be successful in the traditional/mainstream classroom.

 PBCA participates in the Step Up for Students Program (including Family Empowerment) and the McKay Scholarship Program.
 If a student qualifies for either of these programs, they must then follow the admissions steps, which include admissions testing and acceptance into the program.

 Please see the "Scholarships" link on our site for more information on these programs.

-Summer camp is available to students who are currently registered in the elementary program.
+Summer camp is available to students who are currently registered in the school-age program.
 Teachers create themed weeks filled with activities, as well as in-school and out-of-school field trips, to make the program enjoyable for all.